automuteus/automuteus/README.md

 - `POSTGRES_ADDR`: Address (host:port) at which Postgres is accessible.
 Used by automuteus to store game statistics.
 - `POSTGRES_USER`: Username for authentication with Postgres.
 - `POSTGRES_PASS`: Password for authentication with Postgres.
+- `GALACTUS_ADDR`: Address at which Galactus is accessible.
+Typically something like `http://localhost:5858` (or see docker-compose.yml)

 ### Optional